 Figure 50.
-Influence of injector spring stiffness on average fuel particle diameter. (a) $k_1=200000$ N/m and $k_2=300000$ N/m, (b) $k_1=225000$ N/m and $k_2=325000$

-N/m, (c) $k_1=250000$ N/m and $k_2=350000$ N/m, (d) $k_1=275000$ N/m and $k_2=375000$ N/m.
+Influence of injector spring stiffness on average fuel particle diameter. (a) $k_1=200000$ N/m and $k_2=300000$ N/m, (b) $k_1=225000$ N/m and $k_2=325000$ N/m, (c) $k_1=250000$ N/m and $k_2=350000$ N/m, (d) $k_1=275000$ N/m and $k_2=375000$ N/m.

-When changing the stiffness of the two injector springs with other conditions remaining constant.
-We can see that the greater the injector spring stiffness, the better the fuel injection quality, the smaller and more uniform the average diameter of fuel particles at the end of the injection process.
-However, the hardness of the two injector springs must not be too high, which will affect the injector lift and fuel circulation cross-section through the injector base.
+It remains constant when the stiffness of the two injector springs is changed with other conditions.
+We can see that the greater the injector spring stiffness, the better the fuel injection quality the smaller and more uniform the average diameter of fuel particles at the end of the injection process.
+However, the hardness of the two injector springs must be manageable, which will affect the injector lift and fuel circulation cross-section through the injector base.2-5

-4. CONCLUSION
+4. CONCLUSIONS

-Through the process of researching and applying HydSim software to simulate, analyze and evaluate the influence of structural parameters on the quality of the fuel supply process of the D1703-M-DI engine, we see that HydSim is a software used to simulate and calculate the fuel system is quite powerful.
-The simulation parameters achieved are close to the actual parameters of the engine, the simulation results accurately and clearly reflect the influence of structural parameters, operating conditions, and combustion chamber pressure on quality. fuel injection.
+Through the process of researching and applying HydSim software to simulate, analyze, and evaluate the influence of structural parameters on the quality of the fuel supply process of the D1703-M-DI engine, we see that HydSim is a software used to simulate and calculate the fuel system is quite powerful.
+The simulation parameters achieved are close to the actual parameters of the engine, and the simulation results accurately reflect the influence of structural parameters, operating conditions, and combustion chamber pressure on fuel injection quality.

 During the implementation of the project, with many runs and tests, the desired analytical results were achieved.
-In general, the quality of the fuel injection beam is satisfactory, but there are some limitations such as: at high speeds and large loads, the average diameter of fuel particles at the end of the large injection process, there is a phenomenon of spray drop; The fuel injection beam taper angle is small, the spray penetration is small ($L/S < 1.05$).
-To improve fuel injection quality we can proceed by:
+In general, the quality of the fuel injection beam is satisfactory.
+Still, there are some limitations, such as at high speeds and large loads, the average diameter of fuel particles at the end of the extensive injection process, there is a phenomenon of spray drop; the fuel injection beam taper angle is small, the spray penetration is slight ($L/S < 1.05$).
+To improve fuel injection quality, we can proceed by:

 - Because the cam profile is not reasonable, the pressure in the system increases suddenly and fluctuates strongly.
-When the engine operates at high speed and high load at the end of the injection process, because the pressure in the system is still large and fluctuates strongly, the injector does not close tightly, leading to the injection falling.
+When the engine operates at high speed and high load at the end of the injection process, because the pressure in the system is still significant and fluctuates strongly, the injector does not close tightly, leading to the injection falling.

-- The diameter and useful stroke of the pump piston are not suitable, combined with the sudden growth of the cam profile and high operating speed, the time for fuel injection into the combustion chamber is too short, the free flow injection period is long, the pressure drops sharply so the average diameter of fuel particles at this stage is large, negatively affecting the quality of mixture formation and combustion.
-According to the simulation results of section 3.2, the best spray quality is selected with a piston diameter of 7 mm and a piston stroke of 1.11 mm.
+- The diameter and helpful stroke of the pump piston are not suitable.
+Combined with the sudden growth of the cam profile and high operating speed, the time for fuel injection into the combustion chamber needs to be longer.
+The free flow injection period is extended.
+The pressure drops sharply, so the average diameter of fuel particles at this stage is extensive, negatively affecting the quality of mixture formation and combustion.
+According to the simulation results of Section 3.2, the best spray quality is selected with a piston diameter of 7 mm and a piston stroke of 1.11 mm.

-- The nozzle hole diameter is small, so when the engine operates at high speed and high load, the injector opens repeatedly, causing spray to drop or spray on the expansion line.
-According to the simulation results in section 3.3, the best spray hole diameter is from $0.22 \div 0.25$ mm.
+- The nozzle hole diameter is small, so when the engine operates at high speed and load, the injector opens repeatedly, causing spray to drop or spray on the expansion line.
+The simulation results in Section 3.3 show that the best spray hole diameter is from 0.22 ÷ 0.25 mm.

 - The length of the spray hole only affects the spray beam taper angle.
-Due to the large design nozzle length, the spray beam taper angle is small, and the ability to fill the combustion chamber space is not good.
-Therefore, the mixing quality is not good, the larger the spray beam, the better.
-According to the simulation results of section 3.4, we need to reduce the spray hole length to 0.6 mm.
+Due to the considerable design nozzle length, the spray beam taper angle is slight, and the ability to fill the combustion chamber space could be improved.
+Therefore, the mixing quality could be better.
+The larger the spray beam, the better.
+According to the simulation results of Section 3.4, we need to reduce the spray hole length to 0.6 mm.